Aarhus University By-laws

 Status

-Section 1.-(1) Aarhus University is a government-funded, self-governing institution under public sector administration.
+Section 1.-(1) Aarhus University is a state-funded, self-governing institution under public sector administration.

 Subsection (2) The City of Aarhus, Denmark, is the university’s domicile and venue.
-The university's by-laws are approved by the Danish Agency for Higher Education and Science as mandated by the minister for higher education and science.
+The university's by-laws are approved by the Danish Agency for Higher Education and Science on the authority of the minister for higher education and science.

 Tasks

-Section 2.
-Aarhus University is responsible for conducting research and offering world-class research-based education and research-based consultancy services to public sector authorities, disseminating knowledge of scientific and scholarly methodologies and results, and exchanging knowledge and competences with society at large.
+Section 2.-(1) Aarhus University is responsible for conducting research and offering world-class research-based education and research-based consultancy services to public sector authorities, disseminating knowledge of scientific and scholarly methodologies and results, and exchanging knowledge and competencies with society at large.

 Foundation